yuki-snow1823/resquirrel/README.md

 ### Preparing Notion's API key
 1. first, you will need to obtain a token to be able to use Notion's API.
 2.
 2. go to [Notion's developer page](https://www.notion.so/my-integrations).
 3. click `New integration` and register the token you have created in the repository secrets of the repository for which you want to create release notes.
-The name shold be set NOTION_API_KEY.
+The name shold be set `NOTION_API_KEY`.

 ### Preparing Notion's database
 1. Create a Full Page database in Notion to create release notes.
 2. Prepare the following properties in the database.
     - `changes` : Title of the release note (this is provided by default when you create a DB.)
     - `URL` : Link to the release note
 3. Copy the URL of the created DB and register the string https://www.notion.so/[this part]?v=hogehoge in the repository secrets of the repository where you want to create the release notes.
-The name should be set to NOTION_DATABASE_ID.
+The name should be set to `NOTION_DATABASE_ID`.

 ### Preparing Open AI API
 1. Obtain an API key to use the Open AI API.
 2. Go to the [Open AI developer page](https://platform.openai.com/account/api-keys).
 3. Click `Create API Key` and register the created API key in the repository secrets of the repository where you want to create the release notes.
-The name should be set to OPENAI_API_KEY.
+The name should be set to `OPENAI_API_KEY`.
    - The required permissions are Models Read and Model Capabilities Write.

 ### How to run